Maternal death: Three delays model

-Delays in seeking care are due to the decisions made by the women who are pregnant and/or other decision-making individuals.
+Delays in seeking care are due to decisions made by pregnant women and/or other individuals.
 Decision-making individuals can include a spouse and family members.
 Examples of reasons for delays in seeking care include lack of knowledge about when to seek care, inability to afford health care, and women needing permission from family members.

-Delays in reaching care include factors such as limitations in transportation to a medical facility, lack of adequate medical facilities in the area, and lack in confidence in medicine.
+Delays in reaching care include factors such as limitations in transportation to a medical facility, inadequate medical facilities in the area, and a lack of confidence in medicine.

-Delays in receiving adequate and appropriate care may result from an inadequate number of trained providers, lack of appropriate supplies, and the lack of urgency or understanding of an emergency.
+Delays in receiving adequate and appropriate care may result from an inadequate number of trained providers, a lack of appropriate supplies, and a lack of urgency or understanding of an emergency.

 The three delays model illustrates that there are a multitude of complex factors, both socioeconomic and cultural, that can result in maternal death.

 Measurement

-The four measures of maternal death are the maternal mortality ratio (MMR), maternal mortality rate, lifetime risk of maternal death and proportion of maternal deaths among deaths of women of reproductive years (PM).
+The four measures of maternal death are the maternal mortality ratio (MMR), maternal mortality rate, lifetime risk of maternal death, and proportion of maternal deaths among deaths of women of reproductive age (PM).

-Maternal mortality ratio (MMR) is the ratio of the number of maternal deaths during a given time period per 100,000 live births during the same time-period.
+Maternal mortality ratio (MMR) is the ratio of the number of maternal deaths during a given time period per 100,000 live births during the same time period.
 The MMR is used as a measure of the quality of a health care system.

 Maternal mortality rate (MMRate) is the number of maternal deaths in a population divided by the number of women of reproductive age, usually expressed per 1,000 women.

-Lifetime risk of maternal death is a calculated prediction of a woman's risk of death after each consecutive pregnancy.
+The lifetime risk of maternal death is a calculated prediction of a woman's risk of death after each consecutive pregnancy.
 The calculation pertains to women during their reproductive years.
 The adult lifetime risk of maternal mortality can be derived using either the maternal mortality ratio (MMR), or the maternal mortality rate (MMRate).